-where they are unable to give some patients the attention they require.
-Others could achieve higher productivity by striving to cover more problems during each patient visit so that they occasionally neglect to delve down adequately on some of the more critical issues.
+Higher productivity does not necessarily indicate higher-quality performance, as the standard productivity-quality trade-off can come into play.
+For example, some physicians could achieve higher levels of productivity by increasing the number of patients they see each day to the point where they are unable to give some patients the attention they require.
+Others could achieve higher productivity by striving to cover more problems during each patient visit so that they occasionally neglect to adequately delve critical issues.
 Thus, physicians can rationalize, at least to themselves, why an increase in productivity would be undesirable.

-Policy Adherence.
-Policy adherence refers to the degree to which those patients eligible for statins or Angiotensin-converting-enzyme (ACE) inhibitors are actually prescribed these medications.
-Healthcorp measures and gives feedback to physicians regarding each physician's prescription rate of statins and ACE inhibitors to patients with cardiovascular disease.
-Treatment of cardiovascular events, such as strokes, clots, and heart attacks, is the most costly portion of healthcare delivery in the U.S. (Willerson & Cohn, 2000).
+Policy adherence.
+Policy adherence refers to the degree to which those patients eligible for statins or angiotensin-converting-enzyme (ACE) inhibitors are actually prescribed these medications.
+Healthcorp measures and gives feedback to physicians regarding the rates at which they prescribe statins and ACE inhibitors to patients with cardiovascular disease.
+Treatment of cardiovascular events, such as strokes, clots, and heart attacks, is the most costly portion of health care delivery in the United States (Willerson & Cohn, 2000).
 These drugs delay cardiovascular events but do not necessarily reduce the number of events over patients' lifetimes (Gerstein et al., 2000).
-HMOs can avoid, at least temporarily, expensive patient hospital stays and emergency room visits due to cardiovascular events by preventing them for as long as possible and therefore increasing the HMO's short-term profit margins.
+HMOs can, at least temporarily, avoid expensive patient hospital stays and emergency room visits due to cardiovascular events by preventing them for as long as possible and therefore increasing the HMO's short-term profit margins.

 According to Healthcorp guidelines, all patients with cardiovascular disease should regularly take ACE inhibitors and some form of a statin.
 ACE inhibitors lower blood pressure, and statins lower cholesterol.
-These drugs significantly lower the immediate risk of a cardiovascular event (e.g., stroke, heart attack) for all individuals, regardless of gender or previous history of cardiovascular disease (LaRosa, He & Vupputuri, 1999; Yusuf et al., 2000).
-To promote a higher prescription rate, Healthcorp administrators send emails to physicians and letters to cardiovascular disease patients encouraging doctors to prescribe and patients to receive such treatment.
+These drugs significantly lower the immediate risk of a cardiovascular event for all individuals, regardless of gender or previous history of cardiovascular disease (LaRosa, He, & Vupputuri, 1999; Yusuf, Sleight, Pogue, Bosch, Davies, & Dagenais, 2000).
+To promote a higher prescription rate, Healthcorp administrators send e-mails to